protiumx/blog/articles/005/content.md

 }
 ```

-Note: I setted up a mock api in https://beeceptor.com/.
+**Note:** I set up a mock api in https://beeceptor.com/.
 It might not be available by the time you are reading this.
 But you can use any endpoint that accepts **POST**.

 Let's go ahead an parse the file